Which Of The Following Is An Example Of Subtractive Color

 While subtractive color is primarily associated with physical media, it also has relevance in digital art and design.
 Digital artists and designers often use software tools that simulate subtractive color mixing to create realistic and visually appealing images.

-For example, painting software programs allow artists to mix colors virtually, mimicking the effects of mixing physical paints.
+Here's one way to look at it: painting software programs allow artists to mix colors virtually, mimicking the effects of mixing physical paints.
 These programs use color models that are based on subtractive color principles, such as CMYK, to simulate the absorption and reflection of light by pigments.

 The Future of Subtractive Color